Go back to Home Page for more menu selections

 Kombu. . what, you might ask.

 It wasn't until 1993 that Kombucha was introduced to the American public.
 Today, over 3,000,000 Americans drink Kombucha on a regular basis.

 Kombucha seems to be the biological equivalent of STP gas treatment, carburetor cleaner and radiator flush all rolled into one.
-It works at the cellular and molecular level pulling toxins out.
-Glucuronic acid (GA) then binds the toxins in the liver which are then eliminated via your urine.
+It works at the cellular and molecular level pulling the toxins out.
+Glucuronic acid (GA) then binds toxins and other materials in the liver which are then eliminated via your urine.
 Toxins bound by GA cannot be reabsorbed by the intestines or the urinary system.
-This detoxification and cleansing promotes a healthier bladder, liver and pancreas.
+This detoxification and flushing promotes a healthier bladder, liver and pancreas.